silaspe/maths/docs/rand.md

 .

 If you think that you had the craziest work week or busiest schedule, think again!
-I'll try to add most of these on the corresponding day.
+I'll try to add all of these after Monday on the corresponding day.
 Here's one I found in a book:

 $$ \text{Sunday} $$